DavidNash2024/Win32xx/samples/CustomPrintDlg/Readme.txt

 CustomPrintDlg Sample
 =====================
-The print dialog has changed since the 22H2 update to Windows 10/11.
-The new print dialog ignores the hDevMode and hDevNames supplied to it.
-The new print dialog also displays a print preview we can't use, which is rather unfortunate.

-This project provides an alternative to the current print dialog.
-The CustomPrintDlg class emulates the print dialog from earlier versions of Windows.
+This project demonstrates how to customize the print dialog used to select the printer to print to and set options like the paper size and print orientation.
+CustomPrintDlg class emulates the print dialog from earlier versions of Windows.
 It can be used as a replacement for CPrintDialog in the Notepad sample as shown here.
-Unlike the PrintDlg and PrintDlgEx, the CustomPrintDlg can be easily be customized to add or remove features appropriate to your application.

 This sample demonstrates how to manually create the hDevMode and hDevNames global memory for a specified printer.
 This global memory is used by the